ShadowOne333/Zelda2-Redux/ReadMe.md

 * Palaces renamed to Temples for consistency with the rest of the series
 * Enemies no longer steal experience from you.
 (Don't confuse this with Magic, some still steal magic)
 * Reduced the amount of HP the Bubble (and Giant Bubble) enemies have, as well as their Exp.
 Should now go down with like 10 Sword swings instead of a damn million (having FF in their lives was really something stupid for such a meaningless enemy), and they have also been made non-respawnable to avoid abusing grinding of these enemies, since their low EXP could still be abused
-* Reduced the amount of magic consumption by half for all levels
+* Reduced the amount of magic consumption to around 2/3s or half for all levels and spells
+* Fairy Spell transformation can be cancelled at any time by pressing the A button to transform back into Human Link
 * More common enemy drops
 * All enemies give out Exp
 * Enemies rebalanced according to their strength and annoyance factor (Those Modafokkas are no joke)